KetanKeshav/Certificate-Generator-cum-Mailing/README.md

 3. img.save(r"C:\Users\ketan\Desktop\emailcertificate\\"+fname+".pdf", "PDF", resolution=100.0)

 # Run, enter path of excel file
-Better if all the files are part of the same folder

 # Please Enter to Exit

+# Note : It will be more convenient if all files are part of the same folder